philogicae/torrent-search-mcp/README.md

 ```bash
 uv sync
 ```
-3. Create your configuration file by copying the example and add your passkey:
+3. Create your configuration file by copying the example and add your passkey (optional):
 ```bash
 cp .env.example .env
 ```